You did it. Your Alaska LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-Every other year, your LLC must submit a Biennial Report to the Department of Commerce, Community, and Economic Development to keep your information current.
+In Alaska, an LLC needs to file a biennial report every other year to keep its information current with the state.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider a biennial report the state’s regular checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Alaska business.

-Each state has its own biennial reporting requirements, and some don’t even require them.
-But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
+Each state has its own annual or biennial reporting requirements, and some don’t even require them.
+But in most states, you’re required to submit one that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting a biennial report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.